xxronis/todos/README.md

 ### The dream:

-Deploy web and native apps with one codebase for all devices with meteor/phonegap
+Deploy web and native apps with one codebase for all devices with meteor cordova support.